Matt Buschmann: Toronto Blue Jays

 On February 28, 2017, Buschmann signed a minor league contract with the Toronto Blue Jays, and was assigned to the Triple-A Buffalo Bisons.
 He did not appear in any games for the Bisons in 2017.

 Post-playing career

 San Francisco Giants

 On December 17, 2017, Buschmann was hired by the San Francisco Giants organization as an assistant director of player development.

 Toronto Blue Jays

 On November 26, 2018, Buschmann was hired by the Toronto Blue Jays as their bullpen coach.

 Buschmann caught Aaron Judge's AL record-tying 61st home run while working the bullpen for the Toronto Blue Jays.

 After four years in the role, on January 15, 2023, Buschmann left the Blue Jays organization to pursue other opportunities.
 He had also served as director of pitching development since 2020.

-Chicago Cubs
+Colorado Rockies

-Bushmann is currently a special advisor of player development for the Chicago Cubs.
+On December 9, 2025, the Colorado Rockies hired Buschmann to serve as the team's bullpen coach.